Norwegian Elkhound: Lineage

+Description

 Appearance

 According to The Kennel Club breed standard ideally the dog stands about 19.5–20.5 in high and weighs up to 23 kg.
 Its grey, white, and black coat is made up of two layers: an underlying dense smooth coat ranging from black at the muzzle, ears, and tip of its tail to silvery grey on its legs, tail, and underbody and an overlying black-tipped protective guard coat.
 An ideal Elkhound has a tightly curled tail.
 The Elkhound is a medium-sized dog and extremely hardy.

 Temperament

-Norwegian Elkhounds are bred for hunting large game, such as wolf, bear and moose.
+Norwegian Elkhounds are bred for hunting large game, such as wolf, bear and elk.
 Although the breed is strong and hardy, the dogs typically have an inseparable bond with their masters and are quite loyal.
 All Elkhounds have a sharp loud bark which makes them suitable as watchdogs.

 Norwegian Elkhounds are loyal to their "pack" and make excellent family dogs given proper attention.
 They are bold, playful, independent, alert, extremely intelligent, and, at times, a bit boisterous.
-They rank 54th in Stanley Coren's The Intelligence of Dogs, being of above average working/obedience intelligence.
+They rank 36th in Stanley Coren's The Intelligence of Dogs, being of above average working/obedience intelligence.

 Health

-Norwegian Elkhounds sometimes carry a genetic predisposition to suffer from progressive retinal atrophy, or, like many medium and large breeds, hip dysplasia, renal problems, and cysts, particularly in later life; they are also prone to thyroid problems.
-Overall, however, they are a hardy breed with few health problems.

-Elkhounds are prone to rapid weight gain and must not be overfed.

-They have a lifespan of 12–16 years.
-There have been reports of elkhounds living to be 18 years old and older.
+A 2024 UK study found a life expectancy of 12.9 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

+Norwegian Elkhounds are prone to an inherited abnormality that causes primary renal glucosuria via reducing the functional capacity of the tubular epithelial cells to reabsorb glucose; this disorder further predisposes them to lower urinary tract bacterial infections.

+Norwegian Elkhounds are also predisposed to dioestrous & gestational diabetes, progesterone-related forms of diabetes mellitus.

+A form of inherited chondrodysplasia has been described in the Norwegian Elkhound since the 1980s.
+Symptoms include curvature of the forelimbs, carpal valgus, retarded ossification, and a shortening of the vertebral body.
+Researchers from Finland identified the cause to be a recessive nonsense mutation in the ITGA10 gene.

+The Norwegian Elkhound is one of the more commonly affected breeds for primary open angle glaucoma.
+An autosomal recessive mutation in the ADAMTS10 gene is responsible for the condition in the breed.